mqnfred/clishe/README.md

 }
 ```

-This code will provide you with the following CLI:
+This code will provide you with the following program:

 ```
 $ ./modularcli